-The talapus lake hike is generally snow free from July through October, and sometimes a bit longer.
+The talapus lake hike is generally snow free from July through October, and often November.
 In the fall it’s much less busy but more muddy!
-It’s a very popular hike and trailhead on weekends so this is a good one to consider a late afternoon or early evening hike for in the summer.
+It’s a very popular hike and trailhead on weekends so this is a good one to consider a late afternoon or early evening hike for in the summer, or wait until fall.

 Where is the Talapus Lake hike?

 The Talapus lake hike is located just west of Snoqualmie Pass in the Alpine Lakes wilderness.
 Take exit 45 from I-90 east, and turn left onto a forest service road at the end of the off ramp.
 In about three miles (keeping right at the fork to stay on the forest service road) you’ll arrive at the trailhead, where you need a NW Forest Pass to park.

 Starting from the very busy parking lot (try for a late in the day hike for this popular trail), head uphill through the forest, which soon steepens a bit for some switchbacks.
 Soon after, the trail levels out a bit and becomes wet and boggy (even when it’s dry weather), so use caution!

 At a creek crossing near the lake, keep right at the fork to continue on the path that’s been reinforced by trail volunteers (thank you!).
 The muddy bit continues a bit and in a total of about two miles from your car you’ll come to Talapus Lake.